themaryanjuguna/ebirdApp/README.md

 #### By **Maryanne Njũgũna**

 ## Description of program
 The Cat App is an Android App that displays cat information about their name, lifespance and Tolerance.
-The App receives information from https://thecatapi.com/ API
+The App consumes REST API from information from `https://docs.thecatapi.com/api-reference/breeds/breeds-list`

 ## Prerequisites
 * Android Studio IDE